swansonk14/SyntheMol/docs/real_rl.md

 Below, we describe the steps for processing the REAL Space molecules.

 Note: The enumerated REAL space requires over 1T of storage and a similar amount of RAM in order to process it.
 However, the following steps are a one-time operation, and only minimal storage and RAM are required to store the processed data and run SyntheMol.
-Each of the following commands run in <= TODO hours using 16 cores and <= TODO GB of RAM.
+Each of the following commands run in <= 24 hours using 8 cores and <= 900 GB of RAM.
+(TODO: Check these numbers.)

 ### Download REAL Space